Knowledge-building Project for Industry

 We hold webinars for applicants, including on the individual topics.
 We will post up-to-date information about this in the timeline above.

 The Norwegian-language call for proposals is the legally binding version.

 The call is open to approved Norwegian research organisations in effective cooperation with relevant actors from public sector entities, non-governmental organisations, the business sector and/or other private organisations.

 See the list of approved Norwegian research organisations.

 Requirements relating to the Project Owner

-The research organisation listed as the Project Owner in the grant application must have approved the submission of the grant application to the Research Council.
-The grant application must describe how the project incorporates the strategic objectives and priorities of the Project Owner.
+The organisation listed as the Project Owner in the application form must have approved the submission of the grant application to the Research Council.
+The application must be aligned with the Project Owner’s strategies.

 Requirements relating to partners

-- Projects are to be carried out by one or more research organisations in binding cooperation with relevant actors from Norwegian trade and industry and any potential partners from other sectors.
+Projects are to be carried out by one or more research organisations in effective cooperation with relevant actors from the business sector and, if relevant, partners from other sectors.